 Democracy is a strong thread throughout the school and children have many opportunities for their voices to be heard.
 We have a student council (elected by their peers) who meet regularly to decide on improvements they would like to make to our school.
 Last year, they made recommendations on improving play-times and PE equipment and new equipment has been purchased as a direct result of the children’s input.
 Also, they were able to choose a local charity to support for two years.
 Sports leaders and House Captains are also elected and work together to promote sporting values throughout the school.
 All children have the opportunity to talk to senior staff on a regular basis and use these occasions to share their views.

 The Rule of Law:

-Part of our school ethos and behaviour policy is centered round our School Values, TRUST, ENDURANCE, THANKFULNESS, FORGIVENESS and COMPASSION, treating people the way you wish to be treated.
-This extends to the children and adults within the school and wider community.
+Our school ethos and behaviour policy is centered round our five School Values, RESPECT, COMPASSION, FRIENDSHIP, SERVICE and ENDURANCE.
+This extends to all children and adults within the school and wider community.
 Pupils have been part of discussions and collective worships related to what this means and how it is shown.
-Our School Values promote respect for others and this is reiterated through our classroom and learning rules.
-At the end of each half term a collective worship is held where children who have demonstrated these values are celebrated.
+Our School Values promote respect for others and this is reiterated through classroom and learning rules.
+Each week, a collective worship is held where children who have demonstrated these values are celebrated.

 Tolerance of those of Different Faiths and Beliefs:

 This is achieved through enhancing pupils understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
 Collective Worship and discussions involving prejudices and prejudice-based bullying have been followed and supported by learning in RE and PSHE.
 Themed days (e.g. Multi-Cultural Sports Day) help to raise awareness of different cultures, beliefs and cuisine.
 Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school.